 The regiment already existed since 1621 when troops were raised during the blockade of La Rochelle.
-However, it became a regular regiment of the French army only on September 26 1635 when Cardinal-Duc de Richelieu persuaded the King to integrate it into his regular units.
-It initially counted 18 companies and was known as "Cardinal Richelieu".
-The regiment took the 16th rank.
+However, it became a regular regiment of the French Army only on September 26 1635 when the Cardinal-Duc de Richelieu persuaded the King to integrate it into his regular units.
+It initially counted 18 companies and was known as "Cardinal-Duc".
+At its creation, the regiment, who should have received the 106th rank, took the 16th rank.

-From 1648 to 1652, Cardinal Mazarin was meste-de-camp of this regiment.
+After the death of the Cardinal de Richelieu, on 4 December 1642, the Cardinal Mazarin succeeded him as owner of the regiment on February 13 1643.
 He used his influence to include it among the Vieux Corps, changing its rank from 16th to 6th.

 La Marine Infanterie was among the six French regiments known as "Vieux Corps".

 By the time of the Seven Years' War, the regiment counted four battalions and had prévôté (provostship).